bixuelei/dgcnn_revised/README.md

 The mentioned API are the basic API.
 In the training  process,if there is warning that some modul is missing. you could direct use pip install to install specific modul.
 For example, if there is no installation of open3d in the process of running of the script, you could direct use pip install open3d to install conrresponding toolkits

-# The Model We have
+# The Models We have

 ## Mdoels without rotation as augmentation